devoxx/DevoxxGenieIDEAPlugin/README.md

 - **From IntelliJ IDEA**: Go to `Settings` -> `Plugins` -> `Marketplace` -> Install Plugin from Disk
 - **From Source Code**: Clone the repository, build the plugin using `./gradlew shadowJar`, and install the plugin from the `build/libs` directory and select file 'DevoxxGenie-0.0.1-all.jar'

+### LLM Settings
+In the IDEA settings you can modify the REST endpoints and the LLM parameters.
+Make sure to press enter and apply to save your changes.

 <img width="1194" alt="DevoxxSettings" src="https://github.com/devoxx/DevoxxGenieIDEAPlugin/assets/179457/3f79f716-1647-49be-a155-8563ba340629">